-Mental Health: What to Say to Someone with Depression
+Mental Health – Words to Comfort Someone with Depression

 For various reasons, most persons with major depressive disorder do not seek therapy.
 This may be because these individuals are uninformed of accessible therapy options.
 Individuals in their location may lack access to treatment, another possible cause.
 A third argument is that these individuals may receive little or no aid from their friends and family.
 Lastly, a fourth reason why persons with major depressive disorder do not seek treatment is that they are unaware that their symptoms are more than just transitory sorrow.